Tin Shui Wai: Sights

 The new town is centred on the Tin Shui Wai Park, which offers many gardens and activities.

 The Tin Sau Bazaar is a marketplace in the northern part of the town managed by the charity organisation Tung Wah Group of Hospitals.

-Parts of Tin Shui have a picturesque and tranquil environment.
-The Hong Kong Wetland Park, demonstrating the diversity of Hong Kong's wetland ecosystem, is in Tin Shui Wai.
+Parts of Tin Shui Wai have a picturesque and tranquil environment.
+The Hong Kong Wetland Park, demonstrating the diversity of Hong Kong's wetland ecosystem, is located in Tin Shui Wai.

 The light rail routes 705 and 706 stop at Wetland Park stop.